-As you consider what works best for your family, use the following tips to help set ground rules and parental controls, and to decipher the delicate balance between monitoring your child’s cell phone use and respecting their privacy.
+As you consider what works best for your family, use the following tips to help set ground rules and parental controls for phones, and to decipher the delicate balance between monitoring your child’s cell phone use and respecting their privacy.

 Like driving a car for the first time, most kids are excited to get their first cell phone.
 And when learning to drive, kids must go through driver’s education and have limitations placed on them once they can drive on their own.

 The same rings true for cell phones.
 As adults, we know the distractions our phones can pose.
 Before you give your child a phone, discuss cell phone safety and the ground rules you expect them to follow.
 Start small and allow more freedom with earned responsibility.

 - When the cell phone cannot be used, like at dinner time, during homework hours, or at bedtime.

 - Never texting while walking—this can be anywhere, including parking lots, the mall, sidewalks, or even at home.
 This can distract your child and can be dangerous if they aren’t paying attention to their surroundings.

 - Never texting while driving and following the state laws when it comes to cell phone and hands-free use in the car.

 - Designating specific times to use social media apps such as Snapchat, Twitter, Instagram, Kik, WhatsApp, TikTok, etc.

 - Keeping personal information, such as their school name, hometown, phone number, birth date, and address, off social media.